Who is eligible to apply:

 SCIDRP Research Grants:

 Costs for overhead (i.e. indirect costs) are not allowed, and the research projects are to be conducted in their entirety within Missouri.
-Budget expenses must be described and justified in detail and must be for the proposed research project only and not for non-research expenses, including but not limited to items such as graduate student tuition and fees.
+Budget expenses must be described and justified in detail and must be for the proposed research project only and not for non-research expenses.